kylmp/RuneScriptLanguage/README.md

   * Type backtick (`) to open a list of possible autofill categories to choose from
   * Type double backtick (``) to automatically determine autofill suggestion category, or falls back to command names if auto detection fails

-## Installation
+### VSCodium Installation

-For VSCode, this extension can be installed directly from the marketplace.

-For VSCodium, a little bit of extra work is needed:
+For VSCodium users, this is how to install:
 ```
 git clone https://github.com/LostCityRS/RuneScriptLanguage.git
 cd RuneScriptLanguage
 npm install -g @vscode/vsce
 vsce package
-codium --install-extension runescriptlanguage-0.1.2.vsix
+codium --install-extension runescriptlanguage-0.2.0.vsix
 ```

+* <i>Be sure to change the version number as needed</i>